bamlpc/WhoIsClicking/README.md

 # Pre-requisites

-This project is fully dockerize, you need docker to have docker install in your own enviroment.
+This project is fully dockerized, you need docker to have docker installed in your environment.
-Here is the offical page https://docs.docker.com/engine/install/
+Here is the official page https://docs.docker.com/engine/install/

 # Project layout
-This project has 3 enviroments, development, test and production.
-Each one of these has its own docker files asociated.
+This project has 3 environments, development, test and production.
+Each one of these has its docker files associated.

-To run each one of the enviroments we use:
+To run each one of the environments we use:

 `docker-compose -f docker-compose.yml -f docker-compose.{enviroment}.yml up -d`